chrishenri/rw3d_manual/docs/source/index.rst

 | This manual is licensed under the GNU Free Documentation License.

 | Copyright © 2024 Christopher V. Henri, Daniel Fernandez-Garcia.
-   Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNU Free Documentation License".
-Permission is granted to make and distribute verbatim copies of this manual provided the copyright notice and this permission notice are preserved on all copies.